-- Strategies to encourage students’ understanding and use of English, including using drama, film and ICT;
+Study essential educational theory.
+Explore innovative teaching and assessment methods, including group work, role play and focused literacy sessions.
+Discover different strategies to encourage students’ understanding and use of English, including using drama, film and ICT.

 A combination of academic study, group discussion and reflection, presentations and simulations, and practical work-based learning in the classroom will give you all the knowledge and skills you need to become a creative and innovative teacher.
 The programme aims to develop a reflective and critically analytical approach to education.